 In 1985, after substantial restoration work, the Mocenigo apartment was opened to the public as a museum, without losing the charm and atmosphere of the lived-in house.
 In the same year the Study Center for the History of Textile and Costume was established in Palazzo Mocenigo (now the Study Center for the History of Textile, Costume and Perfume), hosting the extensive textile and ancient clothing collections of the Civic Museums - mainly from the Correr, Guggenheim, Cini, Grassi collections - and a specialized library, always open, in which the important collection of over 13,000 figurines from the 1700s to the 1900s stands out.

-The museum's location, completely renovated and expanded in 2013, winds twenty rooms on the first noble floor, doubling the exhibition areas open in 1985.
-L’ environment as a whole evokes different aspects of life and activityà the Venetian aristocracy in the seventeenth and eighteenth centuries, andè populated by mannequins wearing precious clothes and antique accessories belonging to the Textile Study Center and delCostume.
-Fashion and costume, with particular reference to history of the cityà ;, thus characterize immediately research and’ activityà exhibition of the museum, in the environmental context of the noble palace of Mocenigo.
+The itinerary of the museum, completely renovated and enlarged in 2013, winds through twenty rooms on the first noble floor, doubling the exhibition areas opened in 1985.
+The environment as a whole evokes different aspects of the life and activities of the Venetian aristocracy between the 17th and XVIII century, and is populated by mannequins wearing precious ancient clothes and accessories belonging to the Study Center of the History of Textile and Costume.
+Fashion and customs, with particular reference to the history of the city, therefore immediately characterize the museum's research and exhibition activity, in the environmental context of the noble Mocenigo palace.